 This has been a real fun one to do.
 The piano and brass parts are all plugins and I'm not a keys player so I had to transcribe my lead guitar parts note for note.
 I *think* I just about pulled it off..

 I also applied some compression and adaptive limiting (noth courtesy of Logic Pro) on the master.
 (Hopefully I didn't overdo this).

 hi everyone, i have an isp decimator g pro rack guitar version, for my marshall 9200, jmp1, jfx 1 configuration i would need the stereo mod version, i tried to look for used ones, but i couldn't find any.
 Opening the frame of my decimator I noticed that there is the possibility to convert it from guitar to stereo and vice versa.
-At the top left is indicated a legend of the position of the components that must be added or removed according to the version to be obtained, the problem that the values of the individual components are not described.

 A group I'm in to do lockdown quizzes - got us all to do a nominated round - I got given a bass round to do.
 Now it's over I'll share it if anyone is bored silly!

 7 WAYS to record an acoustic guitar !

 In this video, I demonstrate 7 ways to record an acoustic guitar so you can try and find the best technic for your instrument and to server your song..